visgl/luma.gl/README.md

 LumaGL: A JavaScript WebGL Framework for Data Visualization
 ===========================================================

+**Note** LumaGL has just been made public and is still in the process of being published on npm.

 ## Overview

 LumaGL's primary focus is to provide a set of efficient and easy-to-use